faithfm/laravel-auth0-pattern/README.md

 ## Architecture

+> **WARNING**: auth0/login v7.0 introduced **major architectural changes** which were implemented in v2.0 of this library/pattern.
+This architectural documentation has NOT BEEN UPDATED.

 Compared to other Auth0 PHP code we've seen, Auth0's Laravel library + quickstart introduces an extremely complex (yet flexible) architecture we found very difficult to understand + debug.
 We ended up producing a whole set of [documentation](docs/underderstanding-laravel-auth0-authn+authz.md) + [diagrams](docs/laravel-auth0-pattern-diagram.pdf) to help us get our heads around this.

 Hopefully this can be helpful to someone else - whether you're using our library... or simply if you're trying to understand the code from the [Auth0 Laravel Quickstart](https://auth0.com/docs/quickstart/webapp/laravel).

 > WARNING: No guarantees are made as to the accuracy of this information.
-It was simply our own brain-dump as we tried to decode it all... which then resulted in a number of [diagrams](laravel-auth0-pattern.pdf) to try to provide a simplified perspective.
+It was simply our own brain-dump as we tried to decode it all... which then resulted in a number of [diagrams](docs/laravel-auth0-pattern-diagram.pdf) to try to provide a simplified perspective.

 > NOTE: the diagrams are the most up-to-date resource.
 We didn't try to go back and align our other documentation after producing them...
 OR after RENAMING a few things in the library.